 You can click on the ad to see all the Carousel cards!

-Of course, we can’t forget the host that makes all these examples possible: LinkedIn.
+Of course, we can’t forget the host that makes all these LinkedIn ad examples possible: yes, LinkedIn itself.

 What, you didn’t think that LinkedIn would be a user of its own advertising tools?
 Well, it is, and its ads are actually quite good.
 That’s why I brought you a couple more examples.